-During March 2017, CRC performed an audit of Tindall Precast and the audit report is pending.
+During April 2017, CRC performed an audit of CRC's Survey Program and the audit report is pending.
+The planned audit by CRC of Schindler Elevator was canceled by CRC.

 MWAA typically submits a rolling six month Audit Schedule at each monthly update meeting.
-The most recent QA Audit Schedule for April 2017 through August 2017 for Package A is shown below from the April 12, 2017 Update Meeting.
+The most recent QA Audit Schedule for May 2017 through August 2017 for Package A is shown below from the May 15, 2017 Update Meeting.